jackycwwang/data_pipeline_with_kafka/README.md

 ## Prerequisites

-- **Python 3.8 or Above**: Python version 3.8 or higher is required for running this project's codebase effectively.
 - **Docker Runtime and Docker Compose**: Docker runtime and Docker Compose are necessary for managing and orchestrating the Docker containers used in this project.
 - **Kafka Cluster**: A functional Kafka cluster should be set up and running.
 In my case, Confluent Kafka is used for this project.
   - Establish a Kafka cluster and proceed to generate a topic named `product_updates` configured with 10 partitions.